 PAUL ON LAW, GRACE, LOVE AND THE PROMISES

-“Christ is the completion (telos) of the law so that there may be righteousness for everyone who believes” (Ro.
-10:4).
-“So then, the law is holy, and the commandment is holy, righteous and good” (Ro.
-7:12).
-“For it is not those who hear the law who are righteous in God’s sight, but it is those who obey the law who will be declared righteous” (Ro.
-2:13).
+“Christ is the completion (telos) of the law so that there may be righteousness for everyone who believes” (Romans 10:4).
+“So then, the law is holy, and the commandment is holy, righteous and good” (Romans 7:12).
+“For it is not those who hear the law who are righteous in God’s sight, but it is those who obey the law who will be declared righteous” (Romans 2:13).
 “Do we, then, nullify the law by this faith?
 Not at all!
-Rather, we uphold the law” (Ro.
-3:31).
+Rather, we uphold the law” (Romans 3:31).